Cornell-MAE-UG/fa25-portfolio-amb675-Cornell/_projects/2025-torque-wrench.md

 Link: https://www.dwyeromega.com/en-us/uniaxial-half-bridge-strain-gauges-with-transducer-quality/SGT-Half-Bridge-Uniaxial/p/SGT-1LH-350-TY11

 It is sensitive enough that our strain max is 30,000 µm and has a carrier length 9.2 mm and a carrier width 4 mm, this fits in our spot as that is 0 36 in x 0.16 in.
+It should have the same k value of 2 meaningwe have the correct output in our hand calculations!

 ---
+##### Torque wrench sensitivity in mV/V using strains from the FEM analysis
+Sensitivity = (strain @ gauge)* 1000 = 1.4533 mV/V

 ##### FEM Results
 - Load Point Deflection: .503 in